-Depending upon the product sold, a vendor may be required to obtain a Farmers Market Vendor

-Permit from WVDA at a cost of \$35 per year.
-Vendors are exempt from obtaining a FARMERS MARKET

-VENDOR PERMIT if they are selling fresh, uncut produce or non-potentially hazardous food products.
+Depending upon the product sold, a vendor may be required to obtain a Farmers Market Vendor Permit from WVDA at a cost of \$35 per year.
+Vendors are exempt from obtaining a FARMERS MARKET VENDOR PERMIT if they are selling fresh, uncut produce or non-potentially hazardous food products.

-Guide to Farmers Market Vendor Permits Farmers Market Food Establishment Commodity Vendor Permit Permit Other Permits/ Requirements Commodity WVDA DHHR Other Fermits/ Requirements Apple butter Not Required Not Required Not Required Cakes Not Required Not Required Not Required Not Required Candies & Confections Not Required Not Required Not Required Not Required Not Required ' Cereals, trail mixes, granola Coated or uncoated nuts Not Required Not Required Not Required Not Required Not Required Commercially harvested mushrooms Not Required Not Required Not Required Not Required 10 Condiments - Non-Potentially Haz.
-Not Required Not Required Not Required Foods Ţ Not Required Not Required S. Dehydrated fruits and vegetables Not Required ' · snop.
-Dog Food, Treats or Animal Feed Not Required Not Required Must register with WVDA Regulatory Division to produce pet products zar Fresh, uncut produce Not Required Not Required Not Required Ha Fruit Pies Not Required Not Required Not Required Non-Potentially Hazardous Honey Not Required Not Required Apiarist must be registered with WVDA.
-If ANY additives are added to honey, it would require a Farmers Market Vendor Permit.
-Pot Breads, rolls, biscuits Not Required Not Required Not Required Ē Molasses Not Required Not Required Not Required ž Jams & jellies (made with standard fruits, i.e., grape, strawberry, raspberry, etc.) Not Required Not Required Not Required Popcorn, popcorn balls, cotton candy Not Required Not Required Not Required Sorghum Not Required Not Required Not Required Not Required Tomato sauce & juice Not Required Not Required Not Required • Not Required ' Tree Syrup Whole or chopped canned tomatoes Not Required Not Required Not Required Not Required Acidified Foods Required Not Required Not Required Process Authority, WVDA label review and Acidined 1 0003 ricquired Not required training certification Condiments-Potentially Hazardous Required Not Required ACIDIFIED: Process Authority, WVDA label , review and a training certificate.
+Guide to Farmers Market Vendor Permits Commodity Farmers Market Vendor Permit WVDA Food Establishment Permit DHHR Other Permits/ Requirements Apple butter Not Required Not Required Not Required Cakes Not Required Not Required Not Required Candies & Confections Not Required Not Required Not Required Cereals, trail mixes, granola Not Required Not Required Not Required Coated or uncoated nuts Not Required Not Required Not Required Commercially harvested mushrooms Not Required Not Required Not Required (0 Condiments - Non-Potentially Haz.
+Not Required Not Required Not Required Foods Dehydrated fruits and vegetables Not Required Not Required Not Required ous Fc Dog Food, Treats or Animal Feed Not Required Not Required Must register with WVDA Regulatory Division to produce pet products 亨 Fresh, uncut produce Not Required Not Required Not Required aza Fruit Pies Not Required Not Required Not Required Non-Potentially Hazardous Honey Not Required Not Required If selling value-added honey products, this may be a potentially hazardous food and require a Farmers Market Vendor Permit.
+Apiarist must be registered with WVDA. Ģ Breads, rolls, biscuits Not Required Not Required Not Required Ġ Molasses Not Required Not Required Not Required Z Jams & jellies (made with standard fruits, i.e., grape, strawberry, raspberry, etc.) Not Required Not Required Not Required Popcorn, popcorn balls, cotton candy Not Required Not Required Not Required Sorghum Not Required Not Required Not Required Tomato sauce & juice Not Required Not Required Not Required Tree Syrup Not Required Not Required Not Required Whole or chopped canned tomatoes Not Required Not Required Not Required Acidified Foods Required Not Required Process Authority, WVDA label review and training certification Condiments-Potentially Hazardous Required Not Required ACIDIFIED: Process Authority, WVDA label review and a training certificate.
 TIME/TEMP ONLY: Farmers Market Vendor Permit, WVDA label review, training certification Cut Produce Required Not Required Not Required Eggs Not Required Not Required Any vendor selling eggs shall be registered with WVDA as a Small Egg Producer.
-Fermented products Required Not Required Process Authority and WVDA label review s Fish Required Not Required If processed at a processing facility, then must boc ' ' register as fish processing facility with WVDA s Fc and obtain a Fish Processing License Potentially Hazardous Foo Freeze Dried Products May be required Not Required Same requirements as required before the freeze dried process ially Ha Meats Required Not Required WVDA distributors or commercial license or retail exemption tenti Jams & Jellies (non-standard, i.e., basil, hot pepper, etc., no sugar added/artificially sweetened) Required Not Required Process Authority, WVDA label review and training certification 4 Other canned or preserved foods Required Not Required Pasteurized Milk and Cheese - Produced Required Not Required Must be a Grade "A" Milk Producer Pasteurized Milk and Cheese - Retail Only Not Required Not Required WVDA Dairy Distributor Permit Required Pickled products Required Not Required Process Authority, WVDA label review and training certification Poultry Required Not Required WVDA distributors or commercial license or retail exemption Salsas Required Not Required Process Authority, WVDA label review and training certification Sauces - hot sauce, marinara, spaghetti Required Not Required Process Authority and WVDA label review
+Fermented products Required Not Required Process Authority and WVDA label review sp Fish Required Not Required If processed at a processing facility, then must register as fish processing facility with WVDA and obtain a Fish Processing License lous Food Freeze Dried Products May be required Not Required Same requirements as required before the freeze dried process Potentially Hazardous Meats Required Not Required WVDA distributors or commercial license or retail exemption tially I Jams & Jellies (non-standard, i.e., basil, hot pepper, etc., no sugar added/artificially sweetened) Required Not Required Process Authority, WVDA label review and training certification ten Other canned or preserved foods Required Not Required Pot Pasteurized Milk and Cheese - Produced Required Not Required Must be a Grade "A" Milk Producer Pasteurized Milk and Cheese - Retail Only Not Required Not Required WVDA Dairy Distributor Permit Required Pickled products Required Not Required Process Authority, WVDA label review and training certification Poultry Required Not Required WVDA distributors or commercial license or retail exemption Salsas Required Not Required Process Authority, WVDA label review and training certification Sauces - hot sauce, marinara, spaghetti Required Not Required Process Authority and WVDA label review Raw Milk Not Required Not Required Proper Labeling